 Arkansas Law requires that a child under six (6) years of age or sixty (60) pounds be restrained in a child passenger seat properly secured to the vehicle.
 Any child over six (6) and under fifteen (15) years of age must be secured in a seat belt.

 CRIMINAL BACKGROUND CHECKS - How do I obtain one?

 Criminal Background Checks - General: The Sheriff's Office may provide certain information to the public that is available for public disclosure under the Arkansas Freedom of Information Act.
-This would include information from the Sheriff's Office Records Management System on Incident/Offense Reports, Accident Reports, Jail Booking Records, Warrant Records, Civil Process Records, Citations, and Dispatch Logs/Complaint Cards.
-Exceptions would be for records relating to active/ongoing investigations, certain personnel records, records that have been sealed/expunged by court order, and records involving juvenile offenders or juvenile suspects.
+This includes information from the Sheriff's Office Records Management System on Incident/Offense Reports, Accident Reports, Jail Booking Records, Warrant Records, Civil Process Records, Citations, and Dispatch Logs/Complaint Cards.
+Exceptions include for records relating to active/ongoing investigations, certain personnel records, records that have been sealed/expunged by court order, and records involving juvenile offenders or juvenile suspects.
 There are nominal fees associated with processing these requests.
 The Sheriff's Office is prohibited by law from providing criminal history or background information of any kind from the Arkansas Crime Information Center database or the National Crime Information Center database.
 In addition, we cannot provide information relating to records maintained by any other law enforcement agency.
-You would need to contact those agencies directly for information from their records.
+One must contact those agencies directly for information from their records.
 The Arkansas State Police Identification Bureau in Little Rock can provide a more thorough criminal history check that encompasses all jurisdictions in Arkansas.
 Information on their procedures can be found on the Arkansas State Police web site at www.asp.state.ar.us